ryadammar1/osmium/README.md

 3. Set minecraft custom location if needed (no need to if minecraft is installed on the default location)
 4. Choose "Peek" to display coordinates

+## Limitations
+There is a small chance that the program might not display a valid location for the bastion and/or fortress due to how minecraft handles nether generation

 ## Demo
 https://www.youtube.com/watch?v=K9aV_BTnOoM